|

 Jill, along with her neighbour Jack (in private ownership), stand atop the scenic South Downs with spectacular views of the Sussex Weald.
 The windmills are seven miles north of the city of Brighton and Hove.

 When the wind is blowing (as it frequently does on the South Downs) Jill may be in operation and a guide available to explain the mysteries of milling.
-Whether you drive up to see us and enjoy a picnic or drop in as part of a long distance walk along the Downs you will have the opportunity to step back more than one hundred years into a working windmill.
+Whether you drive up to see us and enjoy a picnic or drop in as part of a walk along the Downs you will have the opportunity to step back more than two hundred years into a working windmill.

 If you are unable to visit Jill Windmill and would like details of her design, her machinery and how she works, please click here for a Virtual Tour or click here for a scale drawing.